-In this tutorial, we will learn to interface RC522 RFID Reader Module with Raspberry Pi Pico using MicroPython.
+In this tutorial, we will learn to interface the RC522 RFID Reader Module with Raspberry Pi Pico using MicroPython.
+RFID (Radio Frequency Identification) technology is one of the most widely used wireless communication technologies in the modern world.
 These RFID reader modules are very handy in today’s fast-paced world.
-Due to their fast, accurate, and secure nature they are widely used with microcontrollers in various fields e.g. from supermarkets for fast check-outs to well maintained security systems for banks/jails/server rooms.
+Due to their fast, accurate, and secure nature, they are widely used with microcontrollers in various fields — from supermarkets for fast check-outs to well-maintained security systems for banks, jails, and server rooms.

-The RFID reader module that we will look upon is known as RC522.
-We will use Raspberry Pi Pico with it and show you a MicroPython project that will use different RFID cards to lighten an RGB LED in three different colors.
+The RFID reader module we will be working with is known as the RC522.
+We will use it with Raspberry Pi Pico to build a MicroPython project that uses different RFID cards to control an RGB LED and display it in three different colors.

-- Know the introduction about RC522 RFID reader module (features and pin out)
+- Understand the RC522 RFID reader module — its features and pinout

-- Interface the RC522 reader module with Raspberry Pi Pico along with RGB LED
+- Interface the RC522 reader module with Raspberry Pi Pico along with an RGB LED

-- Control RGB LED using RFID RC522 reader module
+- Control an RGB LED using the RC522 RFID reader module

 Prerequisites